dinmammas/homebridge-robonect/readme.md

 <img src="https://media.giphy.com/media/ORUDaRRrDv6Gct22tS/giphy.gif" width="30%" align="right">

 Development ongoing.

+**This plugin will:**
+* Fetch battery level / low battery warning
+* Fetch charging status
-This plugin will fetch battery level, simulate mowing with a fan accessory, and provide an "on/off"-switch for toggling auto/home.
+* Simulate mowing with a fan accessory
+* Provide an "on/off"-switch for toggling auto or home mode.

 To activate "end of day"-mode, click the fan accessory while it's mowing.

 ## Usage

 `npm install -g homebridge-robonect`
+**NB** Version 1.0.22 is the last one to support Robonect H30x.
+Install using `npm install -g homebridge-robonect@1.0.22`

 Config as follows: